shyamjalan/Object-Localization-with-Tensorflow/README.md

 # Object-Localization-with-Tensorflow
-This project was completed under the Flipkart Grid Challenge on Dare2Compete.com.
+This project was completed under the Flipkart Grid Challenge Round 2 on Dare2Compete.com.
 Our team was able to gain 87% accuracy and an All India Rank 97 and Rank 1 in our college, BIT Mesra

 # Tools AND Libraries Used:
 1. os